Health Care Technology

 HCT speciality is for people who are interested in healthcare management combined with information technology and innovation.
 Not just creating new eHealth applications, but making sure it is humanly, financially, economically viable.

-Occupational Health Science and Ergonomics (OHSE) speciality is for people who are interested in health and safety management, ergonomics and designing innovative workplaces, promoting work life quality, productivity and employees’ wellbeing.
+Occupational Health and Ergonomics (OHE) speciality is for people who are interested in health and safety management, ergonomics and designing innovative workplaces, promoting work life quality, productivity and employees’ wellbeing.

-- Programme teaches to understand how healthcare, IT, medicine, occupational health work together
+- Programme teaches to understand how healthcare, IT, medicine and occupational health work together;

-- Two specialisations: Health Care Technology major and Occupational Health Science and Ergonomics major
+- Two specialisations: Health Care Technology major and Occupational Health and Ergonomics major;

-- Lectures will take place mainly in Tallinn Tech Mektory building, the innovation centre with different labs and classes.
-Additionally, students have site visits to get the first-hand experience with different healthcare and medical organisations
+- In addition to TTÜ auditoriums, lectures will take place in the Business and Innovation Centre Mektory with different laboratories and classrooms.
+Additionally, students have site visits to get first-hand experience with different healthcare, medical and occupational organisations;

 - AS Medicum